-I hate to start with the bad news, but, if you are a Baby Boomer, many employers will assume you are not technically up-to-date.
+I hate to start with the bad news, but, if you are a over 50, many employers will assume you are not technically up-to-date.

 If you haven’t looked for a new position in awhile, you'll find that job search methods have changed.